andersmurphy/andersmurphy-blog/resources/posts/2019-05-04-clojure-case-conversion-and-boundaries.md

-Title: Clojure: Case conversion and boundaries
+Title: Clojure: case conversion and boundaries

 Inconsistent case is a problems that tends to come up at application boundaries in your software stack.
 For example your Clojure codebase might use `kebab-case` for keywords, whilst your database uses `snake_case` for column names and your client wants `camelCase` in its json responses.
 Often, conventions and/or technical limitations prevent you from simply having a single case throughout your entire stack.